- Allergic Living - http://allergicliving.com -

 3. Focus on reducing the risk.
 Some schools will make a specific classroom “allergy-friendly” and restrict dairy products to protect an allergic child.
 But milk in the form of whey, casein or modified milk ingredients is in so many foods that completely restricting it in a school would: not be practical, cause an uproar, and be impossible to police.

-Still, according to several anaphylaxis laws and policies in Canada and the United States, a principal is required to devise and communicate the plan to minimize a food-allergic child’s exposures.
+Still, according to several anaphylaxis laws and policies in the United States and Canada, a principal is required to devise and communicate the plan to minimize a food-allergic child’s exposures.
 If there is a milk program, discuss how your child will be accommodated (e.g. special table, no straws).

 Susan Clemens is the moderator of AllergicLiving.com’s Talking Allergies Forum.
 Join her for discussion under the “Schools ” thread.